 Established in 1804, Ohio University (OHIO) is the oldest public institution of higher learning in the state of Ohio and the first in the Northwest Territory of the United States.
 Admission to OHIO is granted to the best-qualified applicants as determined by a selective admission policy.
 OHIO has more than 40,000 students, including ~ 6,000 graduate and professional students.
 OHIO is fully accredited by the North Central Association of Colleges and Schools.
-The Carnegie Foundation for the Advancement of Teaching classifies OHIO as a Research University (high research activity) under the Basic Classification category.
+OHIO is rated a Very High Research Activity Institution by the Carnegie Foundation, and researchers hold more than 250 patents worldwide.
 The university maintains state-of-the-art informatics systems and the main library contains more than 2.3 million bound volumes, 20,808 periodic subscriptions, and 3.5 million other materials.
 OHIO also participates in OhioLINK, a consortium of Ohio's college and university libraries and the State Library of Ohio, offering access to more than 31 million library items statewide.
 The departments and colleges with strong pertinence to health (e.g., Medicine, Health Sciences, Engineering, Psychology, Biology, etc.) are co-located on the West Green at Ohio University.

 Ohio Musculoskeletal and Neurological Institute